Find synonyms Find exact match

 Red cell transfusion — Risks of red blood cell transfusion include the more common and less serious febrile or cutaneous reactions, as well as the more rare and more serious risks such as infection, anaphylaxis, transfusion-related acute lung injury and fatal hemolytic reactions .
 (See "Indications and hemoglobin thresholds for red blood cell transfusion in the adult", section on 'Risks and complications of transfusion'.)

 The older adult, especially those of small stature, low body weight, and/or known or poor cardiac function, may be susceptible to transfusion-associated volume/circulatory overload (TACO).
 Suggestions for avoiding this complication are presented separately.
-(See "Transfusion reactions caused by chemical and physical agents", section on 'Transfusional volume overload (TACO)' and "Use of red blood cells for transfusion", section on 'Administration'.)
+(See "Transfusion reactions caused by chemical and physical agents", section on 'Transfusional volume overload (TACO)' and "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters", section on 'Red cell infusion parameters'.)

 In addition, given the transient beneficial effects of red cell transfusion, committing those with chronic anemia to a chronic transfusion program brings with it the attendant risks of iron overload.
 Although transfusional iron overload in thalassemia major leads to severe cardiac and hepatic iron overload , there is debate about whether iron overload leads to the same degree of organ toxicity in other settings, including MDS .